kjaj/reading_from_zipped_archive/README.md

 how to read a file from a zipped archive to the terminal (to pipe to other commands)

-WTIHOUT unpacking the archive, saving dupes of the same files
+WTIHOUT unpacking the archive, or saving dupes of the same files